-Even though I hate applying a single rule system to anything in design, I do have a general tendency to use the considerations I’m about to outline for you when choosing paint finishes or sheen for cabinetry or wood trim on a project.
+Even though I hate applying a single rule to anything in design, I do use these considerations when choosing paint finishes or sheen for cabinetry or wood trim on a project.

-Yes, I know, there are many, many qualities and varied finishes available out there, but let’s try to boil them down to some simple ones for this particular discussion, shall we?
-Good.
-Then...
+Yes, I know, there are many, many qualities and varied finishes available out there, but let’s try to boil them down to three simple ones for this particular discussion, shall we?

 I would love to use high gloss enamel more often; however, you must have really good painters to pull this finish off. (ie: really good budgets)

 Your surface needs to be smooth and perfect so the reflection of light that bounces off this finish doesn’t go all wonky on you and telegraph any flaws underneath.

 (For the record: This doesn’t mean my painters aren’t good, it just means that in order to achieve perfection you need more time to get there, more time sanding and smoothing the under-surface to get a flawless finish.
 And time costs what?
 That’s right: money.)